pjjonesnz/directadmin_cloudflare_dns/README.md

 This handy script for DirectAdmin syncs the DNS records for your domains FROM DirectAdmin TO your Cloudflare account.
 Use this script when using Cloudflare as the nameserver host for your domain.

-PLEASE NOTE: this is a beta script released under the MIT License.
-While I use it in a production environment I make no guarantees to its suitability and stability for your server.
-Please test it thoroughly before using.
+I use this script in a production environment hosting multiple domains.
+It was installed on my server just after installing a fresh copy of DirectAdmin.
+I obviously can't make any guarantees to its suitability for your server if you have a customized DirectAdmin setup, so please test it once installed.

 <h2>Installation (with helpful examples)</h2>